Microblogging platform Twitter recently announced plans to delete inactive accounts. After a public outcry it said it would delay those plans.

 At the time I ran @TSArants, the TSA was a scandal-plagued agency that many citizens wanted gone.
 But after a while people began to accept that the incompetent government agency was firmly established and wasn’t going anywhere.

 TSA Rants followed a bunch of like-minded Twitter accounts dedicated to exposing problems with the Transportation Security Administration, but 20 of those have since stopped tweeting.
-I think those anti-TSA accounts should be saved to preserve that moment in time.

 One problem is that accounts like TSA Rants primarily retweeted other people’s observations of TSA misdeeds.
 If those citizen-journalist accounts are deleted for inactivity, then TSA Rants would be full of “This Tweet is unavailable” messages or no indication that those tweets ever existed.